IBMStreams/streamsx.kafka/_docs/200-user_overview.md

 The KafkaProducer operator creates Kafka messages from tuples and acts therefore as a sink operator within your Streams application.

-For both, the KafkaConsumer and the KafkaProducer there is a one-to-one relationship between tuples and Kafka messages.
+For the KafkaConsumer there is a one-to-one relationship between Kafka messages and tuples.
+For the KafkaProducer, there can be a relation of one-to-many between tuples and Kafka messages when multiple topics are specified.
 Read more about how to use these operators in the [SPL documentaion](https://ibmstreams.github.io/streamsx.kafka/docs/user/SPLDoc/).

 # Common consumer patterns and use cases